QuantEcon/lecture-python-intro/lectures/inequality.md

 gdppc = wb.data.DataFrame("NY.GDP.PCAP.KD", countries).T
 ```

-We can rearrange the data so that we can plot gdp per capita and the gini coefficient across years
+We can rearrange the data so that we can plot gdp per capita and the Gini coefficient across years

 ```{code-cell} ipython3
 plot_data = pd.DataFrame(data[countries].unstack())